Associate Professor of Childhood Studies

 Office: 329 Cooper Street, Room 213

 Dr. Kate Cairns joined the Department of Childhood Studies in 2014 after completing a postdoctoral fellowship in sociology at the University of Toronto.
 Her work brings a feminist perspective to the politics of childhood and explores how young people are positioned as the promise or threat of collective futures.
 She has investigated these dynamics across diverse sites, including neoliberal education reform, maternal foodwork, and youth urban agriculture.
-Dr. Cairns is a member of the Common Worlds Research Collective, and serves on the editorial boards for Gender & Society and the Critical Perspectives on Youth series with NYU Press.
-During 2018-2019 she is a Faculty Fellow at the Rutgers-New Brunswick Institute for Research on Women.
+Dr. Cairns is a member of the Common Worlds Research Collective, and serves on the editorial boards for Contemporary Sociology, Curriculum Inquiry, and the Critical Perspectives on Youth series with NYU Press.

 Dr. Cairns is the coauthor of Food and Femininity (2015, Bloomsbury) and Introducing Sociology Using the Stuff of Everyday Life (2017, Routledge).
 Her research on food, consumption and mothering has appeared in venues such as Gender & Society, Journal of Consumer Culture, Theory and Society, and Signs.
-More recently, she has studied contemporary efforts to connect children and young people with their food, with publications in Antipode, Children’s Geographies, and Harvard Educational Review.
+More recently, she has studied contemporary efforts to connect children and young people with their food as well as community struggles for environmental justice, with publications in Antipode, Children’s Geographies, Curriculum Inquiry, and Harvard Educational Review.
 Dr. Cairns teaches courses in children’s geographies, gender and education, girlhood studies, and introduction to childhood studies.

 Ph.D., Department of Sociology and Equity Studies in Education, University of Toronto, 2011

 M.A., Department of Sociology and Equity Studies in Education, University of Toronto, 2007

 B.A., Department of Sociology (First Class Honours), McGill University, 2005